kychern/RubiksCube/README.md

 # RubiksCube
-This is a project in my Virtual-Reality class, based on WebGL&three.js.
+This is a project of my Virtual-Reality class, based on WebGL&three.js.